joshpensky/mac-setup/README.md

 I also have a pretty well set list of extensions (you can get your own list using the `code --list-extensions` command) to make development easier and faster.

 ## Installation
-To install all of the settings and files, run the following command from the root repo directory:
+To install all of the settings and files, run the following command from the root directory of the repo:

 ```console
 $ ./install.sh